 While sovereignty is but one of the identity-constituting categories that Vogenauer analyses, for most proponents of Brexit, sovereignty (in tandem with immigration) was the central issue.
-Sovereignty was linked to the desire to “take back control” of the UK’s decision-making in relation to its trade and borders, to go it alone and to strike its own deals in the world.
+Sovereignty was linked to the desire to ‘take back control’ of the UK’s decision-making in relation to its trade and borders, to go it alone and to strike its own deals in the world.
 Yet such a notion of sovereignty is open to critique.
-For example, in “Does Brexit Spell the Death of Transnational Law?”, Ralf Michaels (Director at the Max Planck Institute for Comparative and International Private Law) recognizes that by rejecting the European Union (EU), Brexit represents the rejection of the transnational law character of the EU, the core of which is an understanding that sovereignty is shared.
+For example, in ‘Does Brexit Spell the Death of Transnational Law?’, Ralf Michaels (Director) recognizes that by rejecting the European Union (EU), Brexit represents the rejection of the transnational law character of the EU, the core of which is an understanding that sovereignty is shared.
 Michaels argues that leave voters were influenced by a certain nostalgia for the nation state and an outdated view of sovereignty, when in reality there is no alternative to transnationalism.
 Michaels admits transnationalism can be a hard sell, but one that represents a challenge to be overcome.

 If a certain history and nostaligia were strong contributors to Brexit ideology, the question remains as to how that ideology was able to spread so effectively when opinion polls showed that voters were not particularly concerned about Britain’s relations with the EU.
 There is no doubt that Brexiteer messaging played loose with the facts, inflaming resentment and jingoistic passions.
 This coincided with the rise of rightward populism in the US and the era of post-truth politics.
-In “Economic Efficiency versus Democracy: …”, Josef Drexl (Director at the Max Planck Institute for Innovation and Competition), notes that the Internet and its social media platforms had a major impact on Brexit as well as the election of Donald Trump.
-Populist political movements were able to “abuse the business rationale of Internet intermediaries and the functioning of their algorithms in order to win popular votes”.
+In ‘Economic Efficiency versus Democracy: …’, Josef Drexl (Director), notes that the Internet and its social media platforms had a major impact on Brexit as well as the election of Donald Trump.
+Populist political movements were able to ‘abuse the business rationale of Internet intermediaries and the functioning of their algorithms in order to win popular votes.’
 This has been so successful that even as the negative economic effects of Brexit are becoming more apparent, emotional support for Brexit remains high.

 In the end, the outcome of the referendum took many by surprise.
-Jürgen Basedow (Emeritus Director, Max Planck Institute for Comparative and International Private Law) predicted that Brexit would be much more complicated than many believe.
+Jürgen Basedow (Emeritus Director) predicted that Brexit would be much more complicated than many believe.

 Patent law, in particular unitary patent protection (the one-stop shop for uniform protection of patents across the EU) is another field affected by Brexit.
-In a 2018 research paper “The Impact of Brexit on Unitary Patent Protection and its Court”, Matthias Lamping (Senior Research Fellow at the Max Planck Institute for Innovation and Competition) and Hanns Ullrich (Affiliated Research Fellow at the Max Planck Institute for Innovation and Competition) note many in the patent law community are hopeful the disruptive effects on unitary patent protection of Brexit may be overcome.
+In a 2018 research paper ‘The Impact of Brexit on Unitary Patent Protection and its Court’, Matthias Lamping (Senior Research Fellow) and Hanns Ullrich (Affiliated Research Fellow) note many in the patent law community are hopeful the disruptive effects on unitary patent protection of Brexit may be overcome.
 However, the authors express doubt that the UK could continue its participation on the basis that, inter alia, the Unified Patent Court forms part of the judicial system of the EU, a system the UK no longer wishes to be a part of.
-Later, in July 2020, the UK withdrew from the Unified Patent Court project.
+Later, in July 2020, the UK withdrew from the Unified Patent Court project

 The general sense of Brexit impoverishment has also been expressed in terms of the end of the involvement of British lawyers within EU courts.
-For example, Dana Schmalz (Research Fellow at the Max-Planck-Institute for Comparative Public Law and International Law) has written of how the loss of British Advocate General Eleanor Sharpston at the CJEU is the loss of a force in European asylum law (in German).
+For example, Dana Schmalz (Research Fellow) has written of how the loss of British Advocate General Eleanor Sharpston at the CJEU is the loss of a force in European asylum law (in German).

 One of the big Brexit issues involves the question of citizenship.
 Does leaving the EU mean UK nationals must also forfeit the benefits of EU citizenship?
 This is not as clear cut as it may seem with a large minority of UK citizens not having voted to leave the EU and indeed many living in mainland Europe.
-One may drill down further and also ask, as Teodora Petrova (Researcher at the Max Planck Institute for Social Law and Social Policy) has and enquire specifically as to the rights of children when subject to changes in European citizenship.
+One may drill down further and also ask, as Teodora Petrova (Researcher) has and enquire specifically as to the rights of children when subject to changes in European citizenship.

 In response, there have been calls, notably from the European Brexit negotiator, Guy Verhofstadt, to create a new category of associate EU citizenship.
 This new associate citizenship would safeguard the EU rights of those who successfully applied for it.
 In “A Critical Perspective on Associate EU Citizenship After Brexit”, Martijn van der Brink (Postdoctoral Fellow at the Max Planck Institute for the Study of Religious and Ethnic Diversity, Alumnus) argues strongly against associate EU citizenship on the grounds that it violates the letter, spirit, and values of EU law and is, moreover, against the EU’s interests in respect of relations with other third countries.
 In the end, the idea of associate citizenship, if ever it were a serious policy proposal, never got off the ground and possibly for the reasons van der Brink outlines.

 While the Brexit Agreement contains significant terms on trade in goods and certain services, the important area of financial services still needs major development.
-Brexit made the issue of equivalence and recognition crucial in Europe and in 2018, Hélène Ruiz Fabri (Director at the Max Planck Institute for Procedural Law) organized with Pierre-Henri Conac (University of Luxembourg) the first academic conference on the International Organization of Securities Commissions (IOSCO) with a view to reform of the current global financial architecture.
+Brexit made the issue of equivalence and recognition crucial in Europe and in 2018, Hélène Ruiz Fabri (Director) organized with Pierre-Henri Conac (University of Luxembourg) the first academic conference on the International Organization of Securities Commissions (IOSCO) with a view to reform of the current global financial architecture.
 The results were later published and contained many new proposals, including the sweeping proposal to replace the IOSCO with a World Finance Organization.